lucask07/ansys-engr342/1_coax_pulse/README.md

 ## Questions before running a simulation:

-1. Describe this circuit, think of the coax cables as wires in MultiSim.
+1. Describe this circuit, think of the coaxial cables as wires in MultiSim.
 2. What will happen?